grpv2/spring-boot-parent/README.md

 </scm>
 ```

-## use dws dependency in your project
+## Use dws dependency in your project
 This can be done in two ways:
 * **Using pom.xml**
 ```